 The main thing is to look for the round, orange logo.
 You will see this many places and just need to follow it.

-When arriving at KLIA, the pick-up point is at Level 1, Door 4.
+When arriving at KLIA, the pick-up point is at Level 1 (signs will say “Tour Coach Lounge”, Door 4.

 This option is a winning one thanks to being free but I find Option 2, a little bit easier and faster…